 Pediatric Anesthesiology Fellowship

-The Division of Pediatric Anesthesiology provides clinical training in all aspects of pediatric anesthesia at both the resident and fellow level.
-For seven participants, we offer a one-year advanced fellowship program in pediatric anesthesiology that is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The Division of Pediatric Anesthesiology provides clinical training in all aspects of pediatric anesthesia for fellows and residents.
+Our one-year advanced fellowship program in pediatric anesthesiology is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and prepares graduates for the challenges and rewards of a career in pediatric anesthesiology.

 Fellowship Overview

-During the fellowship year, each fellow with be exposed to a diverse and comprehensive clinical experience when providing anesthesia care to neonates, infants, children, and adolescents in the OR and outside of the OR, that spans across all pediatric surgical and medical subspecialties.
+During the fellowship year, each fellow is exposed to a diverse and comprehensive clinical experience.
+Fellows provide anesthesia care to neonates, infants, children, and adolescents across all pediatric surgical and medical subspecialties, inside and outside of the operating room.
 Our fellows work alongside top-notch surgeons and medical doctors in their specialty fields, providing medical care to small children and young adolescents with the latest surgical techniques and medical advancements at CHONY.
-Since the induction of the ABA Pediatric Board Certification Examination, we have had a 100% pass rate among our graduating fellows.

-We offer a pediatric anesthesiology curriculum that employs a longitudinal experience in cardiac anesthesia, regional anesthesia, pediatric pain, and perioperative medicine, which is unique amongst all the pediatric anesthesiology fellowship programs in the country.
-During the longitudinal experience, our fellows acquire technical skills and clinical knowledge that are built on prior experiences and reinforced as they progress through the year.
-The critical care experience will include rotations in Pediatric Intensive Care as well as Neonatal Intensive Care.
+We offer a pediatric anesthesiology curriculum that employs a longitudinal experience in cardiac anesthesia, regional anesthesia, pediatric pain, and perioperative medicine; this experience is unique among all pediatric anesthesiology fellowship programs in the country.
+The longitudinal experience allows our fellows to acquire technical skills and clinical knowledge that are built on prior experiences and reinforced as they progress through the year.
+The critical care experience will include rotations in pediatric intensive care as well as neonatal intensive care.

-In addition to the clinical experience, we have a robust didactic curriculum based on the ABA Pediatric Anesthesiology Examination Content Outline that is designed to educate our fellows on topics pertaining to pediatric anesthesiology.
-The didactic curriculum consists of a series of lectures given by fellows to residents, which provides them with opportunities to become educators in their field and to develop their speaking skills.
-We also have invited guest speakers from medical and surgical specialties to give lectures to our fellows and residents, and monthly, interdisciplinary M&M case conferences to discuss interesting cases.
+In addition to the clinical experience, we have a robust didactic curriculum based on the ABA Pediatric Anesthesiology Examination Content Outline, designed to educate our fellows on topics in pediatric anesthesiology.
+The didactic curriculum consists of a series of lectures by fellows to residents, providing them with opportunities to become educators in their field and to develop their speaking skills.
+We invite guest speakers from medical and surgical specialties to give lectures to our fellows and residents, and hold monthly interdisciplinary M&M conferences to discuss interesting cases.

-The Division of Pediatric Anesthesia has active programs in both basic and clinical research.
-Fellows are encouraged to participate in ongoing research projects.
-Our fellows contribute to our Quality Assurance (QA) database, which captures pertinent information for all pediatric anesthesia cases at Morgan Stanley Children's Hospotial.
-Over the years, many fellows have developed research projects from data in our QA database.
+The Division of Pediatric Anesthesia has active programs in both basic science and clinical research.
+Fellows participate in ongoing research projects and present their work at national meetings.
+Our fellows have opportunities to pursue quality improvement (QI) projects through our quality assurance (QA) database, which captures pertinent information for all pediatric anesthesia cases at Morgan Stanley Children's Hospital.

 How to Apply

-Candidates are accepted both through the National Resident Matching Program for Pediatric Anesthesia Fellowship and outside of the National Resident Matching Program.
+Candidates are accepted both through the SF Match for Pediatric Anesthesiology Fellowship and outside of the SF Match for special circumstances.
 We strongly encourage applicants to submit their applications and materials as early as possible.

 To apply to the Pediatric Anesthesiology Fellowship program, please review the checklist, complete the application form, and forward all materials to: